ShareX/sharex.github.io/docs/faq.md

 Recently Microsoft released [.NET Core](https://en.wikipedia.org/wiki/.NET_Framework#.NET_Core) which supports writing multi platform software but it is currently extremely limited and doesn't have UI or graphic related libraries.
 So .NET Core is currently only viable to make console only applications.

+A good multi-platform alternative to ShareX is [KShare](https://github.com/ArsenArsen/KShare).

 ### Does ShareX have portable builds?

 You can find portable builds here: [https://github.com/ShareX/ShareX/releases](https://github.com/ShareX/ShareX/releases)